jsunn-y/CARE/task2_baselines/README.md

 To get help: `CARE task2 --help`

 Before running any of these steps `processed_data` and `splits` must be replaced with the data downloaded from [here](link).
-ChatGPT and Random will execute from start to finish when the above CARE package command is used.
+ChatGPT and Random will execute from start to finish when the above command is used.
 For chatGPT you'll need your API key saved in a file called `secrets.txt` just as a single line, from your OpenAI account.
 Steps 1 & 2 are slow for the other methods and are skipped when running the CARE package with the above command.
 If are using one of these other methods, `task2_baselines` folder must be replaced with the one from [here](link) before running.

-If are manually starting from step 2 using CREEP, pretrained models can be downloaded from [here](link).

-Refer to each model below for details on their specific implementation:
+Refer to each model below for details on their specific implementation from earlier steps:

 ### Similarity Baseline
 Reaction representations used in the Similarity Baseline are found in `Similarity`.